 Zafarul Islam Islahi

-Zafarul Islam Islahi is Professor in the Department of Islamic Studies, Aligarh Muslim University, Aligarh.
-Email : email@example.com
+Zafarul Islam Islahi, Professor in Department of Islamic Studies, Aligarh Muslim University, Aligarh.
+Email: firstname.lastname@example.org